jmp-app/jmp/docs/backend.md

 ```

 ## Type declarations & phpdoc
 Everywhere it is possible we use object oriented php.
-So every method signature have to use the [php type declarations](https://secure.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).
-If you try to call a method and pass arguments of another type as declared, then php will throw an [TypeError](https://secure.php.net/manual/en/class.typeerror.php).
+So every method signature has to use the [php type declarations](https://secure.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).
+If you try to call a method and pass arguments of another type as declared, then php will throw a [TypeError](https://secure.php.net/manual/en/class.typeerror.php).

 Also, every method has to be documented with phpdoc.
 A short summary or description of the method and a documented signature is sufficient.